enebular/docs/en/InfoMotion/CreateDataSource.md

 A DataSource is a data connection used by an InfoMotion (Graph).
 Registering a DataSource is necessary to use InfoMotion.
-A Flow saves data to a DataSource.
+A Flow can save data to a DataSource.

 ![](/_asset/images/enebular-developers-aboutdatasource.png)